wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

 **Pretty cool.  😊**

-## Step 9: Automatically launching the VM upon reboot
+## Automatically launching the VM upon reboot

-Unlike other virtualization products on Windows (for instance Hyper-V), VirtualBox does not have a built-in way to auto start a VM when the host reboots.
+Unlike other virtualization products on Windows (for instance Hyper-V), VirtualBox does not have (an easy) built-in way to auto start a VM when the host reboots.

 This is good, because it allows for the blue team to have more chances to detect a misuse.